actionml/cluster-setup/predictionio-cli-cheatsheet.md

 This workflow allows for deployment of code to PredictionServers without running `pio build`, it also allows many models to be served from a single server by using dynamic REST resource routing to address the correct tenant.

  - `pio build` if you wish to create your own jars this will do it.
+This is not necessary since the jar is published and should **never** be done for an engine-instance that you with to use for data.
  - `cp target/scala_2.10/temp* /path/to/pio/plugins/` you may have to create the plugins directory first inside the primary PredictionIO directory.

-At this point you can create an app, train, and deploy in any order, there is no need to build again but you must deploy to get any changes to `engine.json` into the global meta-store.
+At this point you can create an app, engine-instance, deploy, and train **in that order**, there is no need to build again but you must deploy to get any changes to `engine.json` into the global meta-store.

  - `pio deploy --resource-id <some-resource-id>` this will launch a PredictionServer if one is not already running, it will insert the engine-instance classes to respond to queries.
-The last deployed model is available at `GET http://<some-prediction-server>:8000/queries.json` where the payload is a template query.
-A query after deploy may return nothing if there is no model but will not return an error.
+This must be done on all PredictionServers.
- - `pio train` this will work much as in the standard workflow but may be before or after `pio deploy`
+ - `pio train` (re)trains and attaches the model to any deployed instances--this is done on one machine.